 - If you get SSDI or SSI benefits and your next scheduled disability review is within 5 to 7 years from the date of your most recent SSA disability determination, and the loan servicer did not contact you about a TPD discharge, you need to get documents from SSA.
 Ask them for documents showing your disability notice of award for SSDI or SSI benefits.
 It should also state that your next scheduled disability review is within 5 to 7 years from the date of your most recent SSA disability determination.

 - If you don’t have your disability notice of award for benefits, or if you do but you’re not sure it says your disability is permanent, ask SSA for a Benefits Planning Query (BPQY).
 Ask for this by going to your local SSA office and getting Form SSA-2459.
 Or you can call the main SSA number and have it mailed to you.
 That number is: 1-800-722-1213.

 - You can also submit certification from a doctor that you are totally and permanently disabled.
 Your doctor must certify that you are not able to take part in any significant gainful activity because of a medically diagnosed physical or mental impairment that:

 - Can be expected to result in death,

 - Has lasted for a continuous period of not less than 60 months, or

 - Can be expected to last for a continuous period of not less than 60 months.

 - The loan servicer reviews your application.
 Applications that are approved get sent to the Department of Education for final approval.
 If the Department of Education approves the application, you get a notice stating that your loan is discharged.

-- You will be reinstated if you applied using a Social Security Award notice and you get another notice from Social Security Administration saying you are no longer disabled or that your disability review will no longer be the 5-7 year period.
+- The Department of Education can reinstate the loan in certain circumstances.
+They would reinstate it if you applied using a Social Security Award notice and you get another notice from Social Security Administration saying you are no longer disabled or that your disability review will not be longer than the 5-7 year period.

 - This reinstatement period does not apply to veterans applying through the separate veteran’s process.